Exams and Tests

 - An X-ray of your chest can help identify which part of your lung is infected.
 An X-ray also can show abnormal fluid collections, which also can help diagnose pneumonia.

 - You may have blood drawn.
 Laboratory tests can show that your immune system is working properly to fight off your infection.
-They also show whether you have enough red blood cells to carry oxygen or whether the bacteria have gotten into your bloodstream.
+Certain lab tests can also show whether you have enough red blood cells to carry oxygen or whether the bacteria have gotten into your bloodstream.

 - Occasionally your doctor may need to sample blood from one of your arteries (usually in your wrist) in order to get an exact measurement of how well you are exchanging oxygen and carbon dioxide.
 This test, called an arterial blood gas ("ABG" or "blood gas"), is very important, takes only a minute, and is done with a very small needle and syringe.
 This test cannot be run on the other blood that is sampled from your veins.